sbelakho2/apex-mediation-platform/docs/Internal/Deployment/ROLLOUT_STRATEGY.md

 # ApexMediation - Automated Rollout Strategy (Day 0)

+> DEPRECATION NOTICE (2025-11-25)
+>
+> This document contains references to legacy providers such as Fly.io, Supabase-as-primary, and Upstash.
+> The authoritative production path is now DigitalOcean droplet (FRA1) + DO Managed Postgres (TLS `?sslmode=require`)
+> + self‑hosted Redis behind a private bridge, with Nginx TLS and gated HSTS, as defined by
+> `docs/Internal/Infrastructure/INFRASTRUCTURE_MIGRATION_PLAN.md`, `docs/Internal/Infrastructure/DO_READINESS_CHECKLIST.md`,
+> and `docs/Internal/Deployment/PRODUCTION_READINESS_CHECKLIST.md`.
+> Keep this file for historical context only; do not plan new work against Fly/Upstash/etc.

 **Company:** Bel Consulting OÜ
 **Product:** ApexMediation - Mobile Ad Mediation SDK
 **Target:** Solo operator, zero-touch operations